 On her last voyage, this impressive view from the APOLLON looking upon the 3/4 stern of fleetmate STELLA SOLARIS at Santorini.
 Photo & Copyright Michael Hipler http://liners.gmxhome.de/

-Despite a rocky start, and one that actually began with her grounding in Miami on her Carnival maiden voyage, she would prove not also to be the most popular cruise ship in the American market, but form the success story of the Carnival Cruise Line dynasty.
-As their 1st cruise ship, she helped create what is said to be the best run cruise operator in the world, encompassing a fleet of over 40 ships to date, and owning stock from much traditional ship lines of Holland America, Cunard and Costa.
-The early years of this company were not as vibrant as it very financially weak, and overhead had to kept at bay to ensure they would remain afloat.
-In fact, there were not enough funds to hire someone to design a logo for their new ship.
-As a result, they adapted the Canadian Pacific logo multi-mark that was actually welded onto the funnel, which ironically was too costly to remove.
-All that was altered was changing the colors of green and white to red, white and blue with the angles of the mark softened more into curves.
+Despite a rocky start, and one that began with her grounding in Miami on her Carnival maiden voyage, she would prove not also to be the most popular cruise ship in the American market but form the success story of the Carnival Cruise Line dynasty.
+As their first cruise ship, she helped create what is said to be the best-run cruise operator in the world, encompassing a fleet of over 80 ships to date and owning stock from much traditional ship lines of Holland America, Cunard, and Costa.
+The early years of this company were not as vibrant as it was very financially weak, and overhead had to be kept at bay to ensure they would remain afloat.
+There were not enough funds to hire someone to design a logo for their new ship.
+As a result, they adapted the Canadian Pacific logo multi-mark that was welded onto the funnel, which ironically was too costly to remove.
+All that was altered was changing the colors of green and white to red, white, and blue, with the angles of the mark softened more into curves.
 The green band encompassing the hull was changed to a more suitable red color.

-With the space formerly occupied by revenue producing cargo, and in contrast to her new fleet mates, the cruise line had more options in which to design a configuration of space that best suited them.
+With space formerly occupied by revenue-producing cargo, and in contrast to her new fleet mates, the cruise line had more options in which to design a configuration of space that best suited them.
 In fact- without Arison even looking at the ship himself, the ship received her new name and officially joined the fleet in 1978.
-As a result of FESTIVALE becoming the third ship in the fleet came itinerary changes, with the MARDI GRAS cruising northward in August 1979, and even receiving a fire boat reception in Montreal after a eight year absence in very familiar waters under the Canadian flag.
-It marked a proud occasion that was again repeated in 1980 as she sailed on a five and four day cruise via the St. Lawrence visiting Quebec and on through Boston.
-It sadly would prove to be her last visit, the MARDI GRAS never entered Canadian waters again.
+As a result of FESTIVALE becoming the third ship in the fleet came itinerary changes, with the MARDI GRAS cruising northward in August 1979 and even receiving a fireboat reception in Montreal after an eight-year absence in very familiar waters under the Canadian flag.
+It marked a proud occasion that was again repeated in 1980 as she sailed on a five and four-day cruise via St. Lawrence, visiting Quebec and on through Boston.
+It sadly would prove to be her last visit; the MARDI GRAS never entered Canadian waters again.

 EMPRESS OF CANADA maiden arrival in N.Y. harbor on December 19, 1961.
 Photo: Rich Turnwald collection